Tommy Duckworth: 2011–2013

-Worried about how they were going to pay their debts off, Tina took a second job doing Owen Armstrong's (Ian Puleston-Davies) accounts and when she learnt that his daughter Izzy Armstrong (Cherylee Houston) and her partner Gary Windass (Mikey North), were looking for a surrogate.
+Worried about how they were going to pay their debts off, Tina took a second job doing Owen Armstrong's (Ian Puleston-Davies) accounts and when she learnt that his daughter Izzy Armstrong (Cherylee Houston) and her partner Gary Windass (Mikey North) were looking for a surrogate.
 She told Owen she'd be interested if the price was right.
-Owen offered Tina £15,000 and Tina agreed upsetting Tommy and Rita Sullivan (Barbara Knox).
-Rita told Tommy that Tina would need their help and support but Tommy could not offer her that after people learned that Tina was pregnant and assumed he was the father until he told everyone in the Rovers that Gary and Izzy are the biological parents.
+Owen offered Tina £15,000, and Tina agreed, upsetting Tommy and Rita Sullivan (Barbara Knox).
+Rita told Tommy that Tina would need their help and support, but Tommy could not offer her that after people learned that Tina was pregnant and assumed he was the father until he told everyone in the Rovers that Gary and Izzy are the biological parents.
 Tina begins to feel suffocated by the Windass family as her pregnancy progresses and is shocked when Gary tries to kiss her.
-Outraged by this she threatens to tell Izzy.
-Izzy's sister, Katy Armstrong (Georgia May Foote) finds out and lets slip the truth to Izzy, who confronts Gary after finding him with Tina.
-Tina tells Izzy what happened but goes into labour soon afterwards labour.
+Outraged by this, she threatens to tell Izzy.
+Izzy's sister, Katy Armstrong (Georgia May Foote), finds out and lets slip the truth to Izzy, who confronts Gary after finding him with Tina.
+Tina tells Izzy what happened but goes into labour soon afterwards.
 Tina is rushed to hospital and gives birth to a baby boy with Tommy and Izzy present.
 Disgusted with Izzy's refusal to allow Gary to see the baby, Tina allows Gary to see his son, causing Gary and Izzy to argue in the special care baby unit.
 Tina reprimands them for their behaviour and throws them out.
 They reconcile and decide to name the baby Jake (Harley and Layton Phoenix).